-A non-dependant deduction is an amount of council tax that is due from the CTS claimant because there is another adult (non-dependant), who is not the claimant's partner, living in the household who receives an income.
-This reduces the amount of CTS a claimant will receive which is described in paragraph 58 of the draft 2017 scheme as follows:
+A non-dependant deduction is an amount of Council Tax that is due from the CTS claimant because there is another adult (non-dependant), who is not the claimant's partner, living in the household who receives an income.
+This reduces the amount of CTS a claimant will receive which is described in paragraph 30A of the 2023 scheme as follows:

-- (1) Subject to the following provisions of this regulation, the non-dependant deductions in respect of a day referred to in regulation 57 (maximum council tax benefit) shall be- - (a) in respect of a non-dependant aged 18 or over in remunerative work, £20.00 x 1/7; - (b) in respect of a non-dependant aged 18 or over to whom sub-paragraph (a) does not apply, £6.00 \times 1/7.
+- (1) Subject to the following provisions of this regulation, the non-dependant deductions in respect of a day referred to in regulation 29A (maximum Council Tax benefit) shall be- - (a) in respect of a non-dependant aged 18 or over in remunerative work, £20.00 x 1/7; - (b) in respect of a non-dependant aged 18 or over to whom sub-paragraph (a) does not apply, £6.00 \times 1/7. - (2) In the case of a non-dependant aged 18 or over to whom paragraph (1)(a) applies, where it is shown to the appropriate authority that his normal gross weekly income is-

-- (2) In the case of a non-dependant aged 18 or over to whom paragraph (1)(a) applies, where it is shown to the appropriate authority that his normal gross weekly income is- - (a) Less than £202.85, the deduction to be made under this regulation shall be that specified in paragraph (1)(b); - (b) Not less than £202.85 but less than £351.65, the deduction to be made under this regulation shall be £9.00; - (c) Not less than £351.65 but less than £436.90, the deduction to be made under this regulation shall be £15.00.
+- (a) Less than £224.00, the deduction to be made under this regulation shall be that specified in paragraph (1) (b); - (b) Not less than £224.00 but less than £389.00, the deduction to be made under this regulation shall be £9.00; - (c) Not less than £389.00 but less than £484.00, the deduction to be made under this regulation shall be £15.00.

-From April 2014 onwards, the eligible weekly council tax used to calculate council tax support shall be no higher than the weekly Council Tax Band D value for a property in Havering.
+From April 2014 onwards, the eligible weekly Council Tax used to calculate Council Tax support shall be no higher than the weekly Council Tax Band D value for a property in Havering.

-Paragraph 57 of the draft CTS scheme 2017 provides that:
+Paragraph 29A (1) of the CTS scheme 2023/24 provides that:

-- (1) Subject to paragraphs (2) to (5), the amount of a person's maximum council tax benefit in respect of a day for which he is liable to pay council tax, shall be 100 per cent of the amount A/B where- - (a) A is the amount set by the appropriate authority as the council tax for the relevant financial year in respect of the dwelling in which he is a resident and for which he is liable, subject to any discount which may be appropriate to that dwelling under the 1992 Act; and - (b) B is the number of days in that financial year, less any deductions in respect of non-dependants which fall to be made under regulation 58 (non-dependant deductions). - (2) In calculating a person's maximum council tax benefit any reduction in the amount that person is liable to pay in respect of council tax, which is made in consequence of any enactment in, or made under, the 1992 Act, shall be taken into account. - (3) The level of any Council Tax Support awarded shall be restricted to the level of band D - (4) Subject to paragraph (5), where a claimant is jointly and severally liable for council tax in respect of a dwelling in which he is resident with one or more other persons but excepting any person so residing with the claimant who is a student to whom regulation 45(2) (students who are excluded from entitlement to council tax benefit) applies, in determining the maximum council tax benefit in his case in accordance with paragraph (1), the amount A shall be divided by the number of persons who are jointly and severally liable for that tax. - (5) Where a claimant is jointly and severally liable for council tax in respect of a dwelling with only his partner, paragraph (4) shall not apply in his case.
+- (1) Subject to paragraphs (2) to (5), the amount of a person's maximum Council Tax benefit in respect of a day for which he is liable to pay Council Tax, shall be 85 per cent of the amount A/B where- - (a) A is the amount set by the appropriate authority as the Council Tax for the relevant financial year in respect of the dwelling in which he is a resident and for which he is liable, subject to any discount which may be appropriate to that dwelling under the 1992 Act; and - (b) B is the number of days in that financial year, less any deductions in respect of non-dependants which fall to be made under regulation 58 (non-dependant deductions). - (2) In calculating a person's maximum Council Tax benefit any reduction in the amount that person is liable to pay in respect of Council Tax, which is made in consequence of any enactment in, or made under, the 1992 Act, shall be taken into account. - (3) The level of any Council Tax Support awarded shall be restricted to the level of band D - (4) Subject to paragraph (5), where a claimant is jointly and severally liable for Council Tax in respect of a dwelling in which he is resident with one or more other persons but excepting any person so residing with the claimant who is a student to whom regulation 45(2) (students who are excluded from entitlement to Council Tax benefit) applies, in determining the maximum Council Tax benefit in his case in accordance with paragraph (1), the amount A shall be divided by the number of persons who are jointly and severally liable for that tax. - (5) Where a claimant is jointly and severally liable for Council Tax in respect of a dwelling with only his partner, paragraph (4) shall not apply in his case.